-Basic net loss per common share is calculated by dividing net loss by the weighted-average number of shares of common stock outstanding during the period, without consideration of common share equivalents.
-Diluted net loss per common share is computed by dividing net loss by the weighted-average number of shares of common stock and common share equivalents outstanding for the period.
+Basic net loss per common share is calculated by dividing net loss by the weighted-average number of shares of common stock and pre-funded warrants outstanding during the period, without consideration of common share equivalents.
+Diluted net loss per common share is computed by dividing net loss by the weighted-average number of shares of common stock, pre-funded warrants and common share equivalents outstanding for the period.
+The pre-funded warrants are included in the computation of basic and diluted net loss per common share as the exercise price is negligible and the pre-funded warrants are fully vested and exercisable.
 Common share equivalents are only included in the calculation of diluted net loss per common share when their effect is dilutive.

-Potential dilutive securities, which include, unvested restricted stock units ("RSUs"), vested and unvested options to purchase common stock and shares to be issued under our employee stock purchase plan ("ESPP") have been excluded from the computation of diluted net loss per share as the effect is antidilutive.
+Potential dilutive securities, which include unvested restricted stock units ("RSUs"), unvested performance-based RSUs for which established performance criteria have been achieved as of the end of the respective periods, vested and unvested options to purchase common stock and shares to be issued under our employee stock purchase plan ("ESPP"), have been excluded from the computation of diluted net loss per share as the effect is antidilutive.
 Therefore, the denominator used to calculate both basic and diluted net loss per common share is the same in all periods presented.

-The following table represents the potential common shares issuable pursuant to outstanding securities as of the related period end dates that were excluded from the computation of diluted net loss per common share as their inclusion would have an antidilutive effect:
+The following table represents the potential common shares issuable pursuant to outstanding securities as of the related period end dates that were excluded from the computation of diluted net loss per common share, as their inclusion would have an antidilutive effect:

-As of Ma rch 31,
+As of Marc h 31,

-2019 2018
+2020 2019

-Unvested RSUs 1,860,374 1,899,505
+Unvested RSUs 3,630,713 1,860,374

-Vested and unvested options 6,842,443 5,466,825
+Vested and unvested options 8,096,471 6,842,443

-ESPP share purchase rights 37,538 60,317
+ESPP share purchase rights 178,397 37,538

-Total 8,740,355 7,426,647
+Total 11,905,581 8,740,355